Mak2006/python-rest-app-cont/README.md

 ## Usage
 The source code of the application is available at github.
+Install Python, Flask and run the server.py

 ## What was done

 ### Installation of virtualenv and Flask, project set up.
 1. We install virtualenv, create a directory for the env and install Flask in it.
 Flasks installs the core components flask, Werkzeug, Jinja2, click, itsdangerous, and markupsafe.
-2. Create Github and load the project in PyCharm.
+2. Create Github repo and load the project in PyCharm.

 ### Create a configuratoin for the project so that we can handle prod, preprod, staging, dev environments.
 1. At a small scale we create a small Flask server `server.py` and have Debug - enabled
 1. We create a separate configuration file 'myconfig.cfg' and load it via  `app.config.from_pyfile('myconfig.cfg') `
 1. In this case include a Configuration Object itself.
 This is handled by `configuration.py`.
 We load it using `app.config.from_object('configuration.DevelopmentConfig')`.
-Altered the `server.py` to include this.
+We change the `server.py` to include this.
 1. With debug on we made some changes to `server.py` and refresh the browser.
 We are able to see the changes.

 ### Project organization